nduqueg/DDS-Approximation-of-Uncertainty/README.md

 Parallel algortihm
 ------------------
 A new parallel code is made available for increasing the speed of the whole algorithm.
 It is done by running simultaniously DDS in separate cores.
+It saves, on the run, the results of the independent DDS in a directory so as to prevent lossing the results if crashing occurs

 WHY SHOULD YOU USE DDS-AU?
 ------------------